-- Pixel mapping is available only when a Z mount lens or an optional FTZ II/FTZ mount adapter is attached. - To prevent unexpected loss of power, use one of the following power sources: - A fully-charged battery - An optional EH-8P AC adapter connected using the supplied UC-E25 USB cable (featuring Type C connectors at both ends) - An optional EP-5B power connector with an EH-5d, EH-5c, or EH-5b AC adapter - To start pixel mapping, select [Start].
+- Pixel mapping is available only when a Z mount lens or an optional FTZ II/FTZ mount adapter is attached. - To prevent unexpected loss of power, use one of the following power sources: - A fully-charged battery - An optional EH-8P AC adapter connected using the supplied USB cable (featuring Type-C connectors at both ends) - An optional EP-5B power connector with an EH-5d, EH-5c, or EH-5b AC adapter - A third-party portable charger - To start pixel mapping, select [Start].
 A message is displayed while the operation is in progress.